 - Example: I don’t have a dog in the hunt, so I’ll stay out of this argument.

 Let Sleeping Dogs Lie

-- Meaning: To avoid stirring up a problem; to leave things alone
+- Meaning: To avoid stirring up old problems or conflicts.

 Puppies and Rainbows

 - Meaning: A situation or outcome that is overly optimistic or unrealistic.

 - Example: The marketing team’s projections were full of puppies and rainbows.